BasedLinux/bsd/doc/manual/source/language/types.md

 ### Integer {#type-int}

-An _integer_ in the Nix language is a signed 64-bit integer.
+An _integer_ in the Bsd language is a signed 64-bit integer.

 Non-negative integers can be expressed as [integer literals](syntax.md#number-literal).
 Negative integers are created with the [arithmetic negation operator](./operators.md#arithmetic).